Commence Proceedings on a Person or Company

 NEWS & ARTICLES

-Commence Proceedings on a Person or Company Stonegate LegalDo you need to commencement proceedings?
+Commence Proceedings on a Person or Company Stonegate LegalDo you need to commence proceedings in Court or Tribunal?
 There are three (3) main options to commence proceedings against a defendant:

 1. Commence proceedings in the Queensland Civil Administrative Tribunal (“QCAT”); and